adam-hurwitz/Coinverse/README.md

+# *The backend service is undergoing a migration.
+Thank you for your patience!* 🙏🏻 10/10

 # Coinverse Open App
 **Coinverse is the first audiocast app for cryptocurrency news, also including YouTube and text.
 Check it out on the [Play Store](https://play.google.com/store/apps/details?id=app.coinverse) or [subscribe for updates](https://mailchi.mp/c6912adf3367/coinverse)!**